Ir al contenido principal

 • Government and Public Administration: Governments may lawfully use our data for taxation, public services, national security, law enforcement, or public health, typically within legal and regulatory frameworks that define acceptable use.

-These practices are often disclosed only through complex and lengthy privacy policies and terms of service.
-While they may be legal, they are rarely transparent or fully understood by those whose data is being shared.
+These practices are often disclosed only through privacy policies and terms of service.

-There is also a significant risk of misuse beyond lawful boundaries:
+There is also a risk of misuse beyond lawful boundaries:

 • Data Breaches and Exfiltration: Poor security practices, malicious insiders, or cyberattacks can expose our personal information without our knowledge or consent.